With the world becoming increasingly digitized, it is clear that digital cash flow solutions such as financing and lending benefit everyone.

 - Allows them to originate, approve and pay out a loan in record time

 Over the past decade, digital financing solutions have leveraged technology, data, and advanced analytics to transform the financing and banking industry.
-Although individual solution’s success varies widely, they have impacted payments, infrastructure, distribution, access to financial services, and components of sustainability.
+Although individual solutions’ success varies widely, they have impacted payments, infrastructure, distribution, access to financial services, and components of sustainability.
 Access to financing is especially vital to small businesses, which have an estimated $87 billion financing gap in the US alone.

 Initially, many of these solutions were viewed as threats to traditional banking providers.
 While many of the largest and fastest-growing fintech firms and tech platforms continue to impact the business models of banks and credit unions, there is an increasing trend to collaborate with fintech providers and tech platforms for faster deployment of digital solutions desired by consumers and small businesses.

 Payments are perhaps the most significant area of innovation for the financing industry.
 They are becoming more secure, faster, and more embedded into every part of our lives.
-This is especially true as the world is increasingly more digital – consumers expect to execute a transaction using only their mobile device.
+This is especially true as the world is increasingly more digital – consumers expect to execute a transaction using only their mobile devices.

-Even though the payment transformation is different globally, the trend towards same-day or real-time payments is universal.
+Even though the payment transformation is different globally, the trend toward same-day or real-time payments is universal.
 The importance of supporting contactless payments came to a head as traditional forms of in-person retail commerce shut down due to the pandemic.
 This also goes for businesses looking to quickly and easily pay their suppliers.
 Many small businesses look to their financial services providers to create value-added omnichannel solutions to run their transactions smoothly.

-Innovations in Financing & Payments
+Innovations in financing & payments

-The speed of payments isn’t the only thing that’s been impacted – many innovations in the payments and financing industry have come up and gained popularity almost overnight.
+The speed of payments isn’t the only thing that’s been impacted – many innovations in the payments and financing industry have emerged and gained popularity almost overnight.
 For example, solutions like Buy Now, Pay Later (BNPL) create a unique form of real-time point-of-sale financing for consumers.
 This innovation made traditional banks and even competing payment providers play catch-up.